eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 giving B a higher total score than A by 1 point, despite nearly all voters preferring A over B. The greater the granularity of the scoring system (the closer s is to 1), the worse majority rule can be violated.

+**Theorem 4:** For any rational number $$r\in(0.5,1)$$, there exists a cardinal score aggregation voting system that allows a candidate B to have a higher total score than candidate A, despite more voters giving A a higher score than B by a head-to-head ratio of $$r$$.
+That is, the head-to-head ratio of A over B in the ballot data can get arbitrarily close to 100% of voters declaring a preference for A over B, while B still has a higher total score than A.

+A formal proof is given in the [appendix](#appendix).

 In general, to achieve a head-to-head win of size $$r=\frac{T(A>B)}{T(A>B)+T(B>A)}\in(0.5,1)$$ (where r is rational), while having B get a higher total score than A, we need:

 $$